evie-lau/Unifi-gateway-wpa-supplicant/README.md

 ```
 sudo chmod 755 /etc/network/if-up.d/changemac
 ```
-This file will spoof your WAN mac address on startup.
+This file will spoof your WAN mac address when `eth1` starts up.
 Go ahead and run the same command now so you don't have to reboot your UXG-Lite.
 ```
 ip link set dev "$IFACE" address XX:XX:XX:XX:XX:XX
 ```